d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 We can specify devices, such as CPUs and GPUs, for storage and calculation.
-By default, ndarrays are created in the main memory and then uses the CPU to calculate it.
+By default, tensors are created in the main memory and then uses the CPU to calculate it.

 :begin_tab:`mxnet`